Liberia’s Unity Party expels Johnson-Sirleaf

 There were also rumours that she secretly supported the candidacy of the President-elect, George Weah, who ran on the platform of the opposition Coalition for Democratic Change (CDC).

-The post Liberia’s Unity Party expels Johnson-Sirleaf appeared first on The Nation Nigeria.
+The post Liberia’s Unity Party expels Johnson-Sirleaf appeared first on Vanguard News.

 Do you have something awesome to share with the world?
 Click here to share